 In the context of Covid-19, neutralising monoclonal antibodies are being used to target and label the virus to help the immune response eliminate it.
 Some of the new therapeutic targets are based on these antibodies and aim to treat patients with mild to moderate coronavirus infections.

-Yes, there are antibodies test that are able to detect both types of antibodies, and even differentiate them.
+Yes, there are antibodies test that are able to detect both types of antibodies, and even differentiate them, which will help researchers to differentiate different types of indiividuals in order to study for example the possible side effects of the covid vaccines.

 By identifying antibodies to different proteins, we can differentiate individuals who have been naturally infected from those who have generated antibodies as a result of vaccination, because the same proteins are not expressed when an individual suffers from natural infection as when antibodies are generated by vaccination.